KleberVales/cloud-devops-guide/README.md

 - Automate the software development life cycle using OCI DevOps Service
 - Configure and manage source code in OCI DevOps Code Repositories
 - Analyze and create artifacts for automated deployment to different environments
+- Evaluate and Configure Build and Deployment Pipelines

 ### Microsserviços e Conteinerização
 - Explain and Implement Microservices Architecture